Skip to main content

 Artwork Little Simz: ‘Drop 7’

 The wait is over.
 Dua Lipa has finally entered her Radical Optimism era.
 As she has explained it, the album’s title comes from “the idea of going through chaos gracefully and feeling like you can weather any storm”.
 True to that concept, the artwork pictures Lipa in the open sea, calm and powerfully postured as she eyes an approaching shark.
-With lead single Houdini being named after a death-defying escape artist, it’s clear Radical Optimism is going to be stuffed with empowering anthems.
+With lead single Houdini being named after a death-defying escape artist, Radical Optimism is full of empowering messages.

 Photographer: Unknown